-This Is Money is presented in partnership with NS&I. Georgie Frost will be back next week.
+This is Money is presented in partnership with NS&I, and hosted by Georgie Frost.